Mwajiduddin/osticket-prereqs/README.md

 [VM creation tutorial](https://github.com/Mwajiduddin/How-to-create-a-virtual-machine-in-Microsoft-Azure)

-Log in Azure, go into Virtual machines, create a new Resource group, name it, select a region, chose Windows 10 Pro as the image, select a size with atleast 2 VCPUs since we need the processing power to run the osTicket program, create a username and password, check the Licensing box at the bottom left corner, click on "Review + create" and after the validation process click "Create."
+Log in Azure, go into Virtual machines, create a new Resource group, name it, select a region, choose Windows 10 Pro as the image, select a size with atleast 2 VCPUs since we need the processing power to run the osTicket program, create a username and password, check the Licensing box at the bottom left corner, click on "Review + create" and after the validation process click "Create."

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e1.png" />